pollicipes/BGI-Hi-C-Computational-Analysis/README.md

 # BGI-HiC-Computational-Analysis
-Scripts to analyze BGI HiC data and produce contact maps
+Scripts to analyze BGI HiC data and produce matrices and contact maps

 ### Installation:
 Detailed instructions come within the `.ipynb` or `.html` flavours of the protocol `BGI HiC computational analysis  (Sandoval-Velasco et al., 2020)`